zhwm/SharePro_coloc/README.md

 # SharePro for colocalization analysis

 SharePro is a command line tool for efficient and accurate colocalization.
-For analysis conducted in the SharePro for colocalization analysis paper, please refer to [SharePro_coloc_analysis](https://github.com/zhwm/sharepro_coloc_analysis).
+For analysis conducted in the [SharePro for colocalization analysis paper](https://doi.org/10.1101/2023.07.24.550431), please refer to [SharePro_coloc_analysis](https://github.com/zhwm/sharepro_coloc_analysis).

 ## Overview

-Colocalization analysis is a commonly used statistical procedure for assessing whether two traits share the same genetic signals identified in genome-wide association studies (GWAS).
+Colocalization analysis is a commonly used statistical procedure for assessing whether two or more traits share the same genetic signals identified in genome-wide association studies (GWAS).
 It is important for understanding the interplay between heritable traits.
-SharePro takes marginal associations (z-scores) from GWAS summary statistics and matched LD matrix as inputs, and infers posterior probability of colocalization.
-Different from the variant-level approach and the locus-level approach in existing methods, SharePro takes an effect group-level approach to model uncertainties originating from LD and multiple causal signals in colocalization analysis.
+SharePro takes marginal associations (z-scores) from GWAS summary statistics and linkage disequilibrium (LD) infromation as inputs, and infers posterior probability of colocalization.
+Unlike existing methods, SharePro takes an effect group-level approach to integrate LD modelling and colocalization assessment to account for multiple causal variants in colocalization analysis.

 <p align="center">
   <img src="doc/SharePro_loc.png" alt="example image">